skip to content

 Research has transformed the lung cancer landscape over the past few decades.
 Long-term survival is now a reality for some, rather than just a possibility.
 Despite this, it is still one of the most difficult-to-treat cancers and patients still seek better health outcomes.
 Lung cancer is the leading cause of cancer-related deaths worldwide, accounting for more deaths each year than breast, prostate and stomach cancers combined.1-3

-In recent years, a growing understanding of the science behind the disease and the barriers to optimal care has started to unlock new possibilities for patients.
+In recent years, a growing understanding of the science behind the disease and the challenges to receive optimal care has started to unlock new possibilities for patients.

 Today, the definition of lung cancer is very different to what it was 20 years ago.
 What was once treated as a single condition, is now recognised as a highly-complex disease made of numerous subtypes that all work differently.
 2-4